danielfvm/Patstrap/README.md

   -DWIFI_CREDS_SSID='"MyCoolWifi"'
   -DWIFI_CREDS_PASSWD='"password1234"'

-; Uncomment below if you use a PNP transistor (eg.: BC557) => inverts the output of the haptic motors ;  -DUSE_PNP
+; Uncomment ONLY if you used a PNP transistor, if you followed the guide you proably want to leave it commented. => inverts the output of the haptic motors
+;  -DUSE_PNP

 ; Uncomment below if you want to measure battery